MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/advanced-xbox-live-sandboxes.md

 ## Initial setup for a title

-A title is born in the Xbox Developer Portal (XDP) or Windows Dev Center.
+A title is born in the Xbox Developer Portal (XDP) or Partner Center.
 This document covers titles born in XDP.
 Titles are assigned a title ID, product ID and a service configuration ID (SCID).

 In this new world, a title or product on its own doesn’t mean anything to Xbox Live.
 Because we must support simultaneous retail and development use of a single title, we must support *instancing* of titles in order to make and maintain the necessary distinctions.
 An instance of a title resides in a sandbox and this is where sandboxes come in.